sdgluck/catch-and-match/README.md

 # catch-and-match

-> Assert an error thrown (a)synchronously by a function
+> Assert an error thrown (a)synchronously by a function meets some criteria.

 Made with ❤ at [@outlandish](http://www.twitter.com/outlandish)